© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camps SW of Stoneyford Cottages is a scheduled monument protected by Historic England under reference 1006249.
 View the official record →

-Roman camps SW of Stoneyford Cottages is a scheduled ancient monument comprising two Roman military encampments situated in Shropshire.
+Roman camps southwest of Stoneyford Cottages is a scheduled ancient monument consisting of military earthworks dating to the Roman period of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006249.

 Roman camps SW of Stoneyford Cottages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006249.